candiceevemiller/personal-projects/README.md

 Just a small notebook where I played around with NLTK and followed the official documentation to learn the ropes.
 Did some analysis on classic books like Frankenstein.

 ## AAPL Stock Forecasting
 Attempts to apply time series analysis techniques to AAPL stock.
 Horrific failure but fun nonetheless

+## CIFAR 100
+Attempts at extending a CIFAR10 classifier to CIFAR100 (superclasses) was only able to achieve ~60% accuracy on the test set without transfer learning but keep in mind since there are 20 superclasses random guessing would mean 5% accuracy and the confusion matrix shows a rather successful classifier with some weaknesses.